mythrij/onedatashare/README.md

 stork/
 ------
-Includes all the .java files for Stork.
+Includes all the Java source files for Stork.

 Makefile
 --------
-Contains all the build rules for make.
+Contains all the build rules for `make`.
 You can manually configure some options for Stork here.

 README.md